n2ygk/puppet-pingfederate/README.md

 Planned next development steps are to:

-1. Configure the various static XML files for a JDBC database connector, CORS support, etc.

 1. Configure the database server (schema initialization, etc.).

-1. Configure administrative settings via the pf-admin-api once the server is up and running.
+1. Configure additional settings via the pf-admin-api once the server is up and running.

 ### Using Augeas to edit XML configuration files